-The Bachelor of Science in Rehabilitation Science (BSRS) degree is intended to offer students an opportunity to receive a broad based education in rehabilitation science while meeting the pre-requisites for the Master of Occupational Therapy (MOT) degree.
+The Bachelor of Science in Rehabilitation Science (BSRS) degree is intended to offer students an opportunity to receive a broad based education in rehabilitation science while meeting the pre-requisites for the Accelerated Master of Occupational Therapy (AMOT).

-Students who graduate with a BS in Rehabilitation Science have an opportunity to explore a wide range of employment opportunities if they choose not to pursue the MOT degree.
-Students with a BSRS degree can use this degree to work in a variety of areas including community public health, community mental health, wellness programs, managed care organizations, child-care facilities, adult day-care facilities, pharmaceutical sales, medical sales, assistive living/independent living centers, specialty Alzheimer's disease care centers, fitness programs, nursing homes, and hospitals.
+Students who graduate with a BS in Rehabilitation Science have an opportunity to explore a wide range of employment opportunities if they choose not to pursue the AMOT degree.
+Students with a BSRS degree can use this degree to work in a variety of areas including community public health, community mental health, wellness programs, managed care organizations, child-care facilities, adult day-care facilities, pharmaceutical sales, medical sales, assisted living/independent living centers, specialty Alzheimer's disease care centers, fitness programs, nursing homes, and hospitals.

-Students in the BSRS program are required to take winterim and summer courses and can complete their undergraduate degree in 3 1⁄2 years.
+Students in the BSRS program are required to take winterim and two summer online courses and can complete their undergraduate degree in 3 1⁄2 years.

-BSRS students who choose to pursue a career in Occupational Therapy can apply to the Master of Occupational Therapy program.
-Accepted students begin in graduate level courses during their junior year and can complete the BSRS degree in 3 years, and the MOT degree with $1\frac{1}{2}$ additional years.
-Please refer to graduate catalog for detailed information about the MOT program.
+BSRS students who choose to pursue a career in Occupational Therapy can apply to the Accelerated Master of Occupational Therapy program.
+Accepted students begin in graduate level courses during their junior year and can complete the BSRS degree in 3 years, and the AMOT degree with 11⁄2 additional years.
+Please refer to graduate catalog for detailed information about the AMOT program.